VamsiKrishna082/kubernetes/Notes/Core concepts/service-object.md

 1. If we hit the error route of the application making the container delabirtely to fail , it will crash the container in the pod , and thus it will try to restart the container in the pod and bring back the application.
 This is feature of auto-healing in kubernetes.

+Scaling in action:

+1. Now we just have one instance of a pod , which is getting managed by kubernetes , if we know that our application will be having more traffic , we can increase the no of pods by below command

+kubectl scale deployment <deployment-name> --replicas=3

+A replica is simply a instance of a pod or a container .
+3 replicas means 3 pod/container is running 3 times.

+UPdate the deployments.

+1. so now if we need to update the source code , we need to rebuild the image and update the deployment object which is prsent , for that use below command for updating the deployment.

+kubectl set image deployment <deployment-name> <container-name-running-inside-pod>=<new-image-name>

+deployment rollbacks and history:

+1. If we want to rollback a deployment to a previous version.

+we can use

+kubectl rollout undo deployment <deployment-name>

+to rollback to 2/3 versions behind,we can inspect how many versions are there for the particular deployment using below command first,

+kubectl rollout history deployment <deployment-name>

+get the revision version , then run

+kubectl rollout undo deployment <deployment-name> --to-revision=1

+Now we shall switch to declarative approach from this imperative approach.